Book 3: Redemption

 “Run!”
 Rei shouted as the whole ceiling started giving way.
 A cavalcade of rocks emitted a roar and a rush of air and dust as they made their way down the tunnel.
 They were plunged into inky blackness.

 “Come on,” Rei said, grabbing Rome’s hand and moving forward.
-While Rome’s infrared vision could use their body heat to illuminate the space directly in front of them, Rei’s sonar-vision could see much further as their footfalls and the rumblings of the rockslide bathed the tunnel ahead in a dense swatch of sound.
+While Rome’s infrared vision could use their body heat to illuminate the space directly in front of them, Rei’s sonar-vision could see much farther as their footfalls and the rumblings of the rockslide bathed the tunnel ahead in a dense swatch of sound.

 On and on they ran, following the tunnel deeper and deeper.
 After a few minutes, Rei pulled on Rome’s arm to hold up.